 App can run on many different environment / clusters.
 To normalize the execution environment, many Apps execute program using singularity on a specific container that comes with all dependencies and libraries.

-Before you start making an App for brainlife, we should be familar with the following general concepts.
+Before you start making an App for brainlife, you should be familar with the following general concepts:

 You should be familar with at least 1 programming language (Matlad, Python, R, etc..)

 You should be comfortable with bash terminal and some basic bash scripting.
 Please see https://docs.microsoft.com/en-us/learn/modules/bash-introduction/

 Although you can develop and test your App on your local computer, brainlife.io will run your App mostly on various HPC resources.
 Therefore, you should be familar with basic concetps on HPC systems.
 Please see

 We run our App through a docker container on singularity.
 You don't have to know how to create containers yourself (as we can help you with that) but it would be helpful for you know what container is and what singularity does.
 Please see singularity introductuion